Alfred Hollins: Early life and education

 Hollins was born in Kingston upon Hull, East Riding of Yorkshire, England, and was blind from birth.
 His mother died while he was young, and little is known about his father.
 After his mother's death, Hollins was sent to live with his aunt, who gave him his first piano lesson.
 Hollins is said to have had perfect pitch.
 At the Wilberforce Institution for the Blind in York, which he attended from the age of nine, his musical interests were fostered by the head of music there, William Barnby, brother of Joseph Barnby.

 In 1878, Hollins enrolled at the Royal National College for the Blind at Upper Norwood where he studied with Frits Hartvigson (piano) and Dr E. J. Hopkins (organ).
 Hollins then presented several successful concerts, including one at The Crystal Palace, where he performed the Emperor Concerto, and a concert at Windsor in the presence of Queen Victoria.

 The opportunity arose for Hollins to study in Berlin under Hans von Bülow.
-While in Germany Hollins gave a series of concerts – at one time playing three concerti in the one evening – The Liszt E♭, the Schumann A minor and the Emperor.
+While in Germany Hollins gave a series of concerts – at one time playing three concertos in the one evening – The Liszt E♭, the Schumann A minor and the Emperor.
 He played before the royal families of Germany and the Low Countries.